Orange County Construction Accident Attorney

 the issue of wage loss in the time that you spend recovering.
 While you

 may be able to recover compensation for the cost of your medical treatment

 and a percentage of your lost earnings through workers' compensation,

 this does not account for the suffering you've been caused.

 If a third party, like a subcontractor or products manufacturer, has contributed

-to the cause of your injuries, you may be able to seek additional compensation through a
+to the cause of your injuries, you may be able to seek additional compensation

 personal injury lawsuit.
 This can compensate you for the emotional damages and financial